 A strange but fun discovery was the Republic of Užupis, a self-proclaimed independent state residing inside Vilnius, which reminded me of Christiania in Copenhagen.
 I found the golden angel who watches over them all.

-14 kilometers later, after all this cultureness and holyness, it ain’t exactly a long shot that I soon will land my buttocks somewhere with a cold pint of local draft in my hand.
-How’s that for a slice of fried gold?
+I do enjoy walking but 14 kilometers later, after all this culture and holiness, it ain’t exactly a long shot that I soon will land my buttocks somewhere for a piece of hearty food.
+Just don’t serve any more Zeppelins, that traditional Lithuanian dish is not really my favorite.

 Comments